NelsonMaldonado/salsacolombia-app/README.md

 5 - I need to add Firebase Auth to keep track of students schedules 6 - This app also needs a section for Video Production 7 - A link to buy my course
+8 - I need to create a class logger, to keep track of how many classes we already had.

 This project is under construction :)
-Expected launch day March 1!
+Expected launch day March 23rd!

 This web app is now on git hub!